vinecopulib/pyvinecopulib/README.md

 ### Building the documentation

-Documentation for the example project is generated using Sphinx.
+Documentation for the example project is generated using Sphinx and the "Read the Docs" theme.
 The following command generates HTML-based reference documentation; for other formats please refer to the Sphinx manual:

+ * `pip install sphinx-rtd-theme`
  - `cd pyvinecopulib/docs`
  - `make html`